-Won a defense verdict for USAA in a bad faith jury trial in which the plaintiff claimed USAA must pay for a special run of bricks to fully repair the plaintiff's home.
+Won a defense verdict for a national carrier in a bad faith jury trial in which the plaintiff claimed the insurer must pay for a special run of bricks in order to fully repair the plaintiff's home.
 WTO also won the Tenth Circuit appeal.

-WTO attorneys successfully defended USAA/Garrison in a federal jury trial in Colorado.
-The plaintiff claimed USAA acted unreasonably when it paid to repair damage to the brick façade on the plaintiff’s home following a 2012 hail and wind storm.
-Because the exact bricks used in the original construction were no longer available, the plaintiff asserted that in order to make a full repair, USAA must cover the cost of a special run of 50,000 bricks to match the existing bricks on the plaintiff’s house.
+WTO attorneys successfully defended a national insurer in a federal jury trial in Colorado.
+The plaintiff claimed WTO's client acted unreasonably when it paid to repair damage to the brick façade on the plaintiff’s home following a 2012 hail and wind storm.
+Because the exact bricks used in the original construction were no longer available, the plaintiff asserted that in order to make a full repair, the insurer must cover the cost of a special run of 50,000 bricks to match the existing bricks on the plaintiff’s house.

-After filing suit, the plaintiff demanded an appraisal, which came back lower than the policy benefits USAA had paid for the damage to the brick façade before the lawsuit was filed.
-Undeterred, the plaintiff asserted an accounting claim and sought contractual and bad-faith damages for USAA’s adjustment of the claim based on a number of alleged errors and inconsistencies in the adjustment process.
+After filing suit, the plaintiff demanded an appraisal, which came back lower than the policy benefits WTO's client had paid for the damage to the brick façade before the lawsuit was filed.
+Undeterred, the plaintiff asserted an accounting claim and sought contractual and bad-faith damages for the insurer’s adjustment of the claim based on a number of alleged errors and inconsistencies in the adjustment process.

-After USAA presented evidence it paid everything that was owed under the policy, the plaintiff withdrew his breach of contract and accounting claims and proceeded solely on a claim for statutory bad faith, which would have entitled the plaintiff to recover his attorneys’ fees.
-USAA also sought and obtained exclusion of the plaintiff’s expert on insurance claims handling practices and bad faith before trial.
-Slavin v.
-Garrison Prop. & Cas.
-Ins.
-Co., No. 14-CV-01839-LTB-KMT, 2017 WL 2928030, at *1 (D. Colo.
-July 10, 2017).
+After WTO's client presented evidence it paid everything that was owed under the policy, the plaintiff withdrew his breach of contract and accounting claims and proceeded solely on a claim for statutory bad faith, which would have entitled the plaintiff to recover his attorneys’ fees.
+The insurance company also sought and obtained exclusion of the plaintiff’s expert on insurance claims handling practices and bad faith before trial.